dkwhitedevil/Fixnow/README.md

-# 🛠️ FixNow
+# 🛠️ Fixnow

-**FixNow** is an anonymous, community-powered platform that allows citizens to quickly report city-level issues such as:
+**Fixnow** is an anonymous, community-powered platform that allows citizens to quickly report city-level issues such as:
 - 🐕 Stray animals
 - 💡 Broken street lights
 - 🚧 Open drains
 - 🗑️ Garbage overflow

-Built for the **IndeHub Hackathon 2025**, FixNow empowers residents to keep their neighborhoods clean, safe, and accountable — without needing to reveal their identity.
+Built for the **IndeHub Hackathon 2025**, Fixnow empowers residents to keep their neighborhoods clean, safe, and accountable — without needing to reveal their identity.

 ---